Paintersrp/orco/README.md

 orco apply
 ```

+Use `--since` to restrict streaming to recent activity, for example `orco logs --since 10m` only emits log records from the last ten minutes.

 Command behavior emphasizes descriptive errors, for example: `api blocked: dependency db not Ready (timeout 60s, probe failing tcp connect)`.

 ## Comparison